Bromberg Dynamit Nobel AG Factory: Soviet period after WWII

 On January 22, 1945, it was decided to stop the production and evacuate German personnel.
 Technical devices were not smashed but the technical documentation was carried away out of the city with the retreating Germans.
 Bydgoszcz and the DAG factory complex were seized 2 days later, on January 24–26, by the 2nd Belorussian Front.

-After WWII, at the behest of the Soviet War Trophy Commission, all technical equipment was gradually dismantled and transported to USSR by the Red Army.
+After WWII, at the behest of the Soviet War Trophy Commission, all technical equipment was gradually dismantled and transported to the USSR by the Red Army.
 Between 1300 and 1500 rail trucks were necessary to ship the whole DAG equipment, probably to Ukraine: the freight included massive components, such as the CHP plants or the boiler houses.
 Once stripped of its equipment, the premises were handed over to the Polish authorities on August 31, 1945.
 Administered by the Central Management of Arms industry in Warsaw, the complex was now watched by the Internal Security Corps or KBW for Korpus Bezpieczeństwa Wewnętrznego.

 In 1945, the State Gunpowder Factory was set up in Łęgnowo.
 In 1948, chemical plants no. 9 and 11 were also established: in the 1950s they were transformed into the Bydgoszcz Zachem Chemical Plant (Zakłady Chemiczne Zachem w Bydgoszczy).
 The Zachem plant used part of the existing infrastructure for civilian production, but also carried out secret manufacturing of explosive for the armies of the Warsaw Pact.
 The increasing demand of production for chemical plants no. 9 and 11 necessitated in 1954 the launch of a combined heat and power plant using the framework of the one previously stripped of equipment by the Soviet soldiers.
 A plaque commemorating this opening is still visible on the tiles of the ancient engine room.

 Most of the German post-industrial buildings had been abandoned since the end of the war, only some were used as production workshop and warehouses.
 However, in 1952, an accidental detonation on the premises of the plant destroyed a section of a former German production line.
 The entire premises was kept fenced and inaccessible to outsiders.

 All in all, the legacy of the DAG Bromberg complex within the Zachem factory was permanent and surrounding.
 The new Polish premises encompassed: